So Little Time (film): Production

 The film was going to be directed by Max Ophuls and was set in France.
 French authorities complained so the action was relocated to Belgium.

-Compton Bennett had recently returned from a stint working in Hollywood.
-Location shooting took place around Zoutleeuw in Brabant.
-The film's sets were designed by the art director Edward Carrick.
+The film was financed by the Elstree Group a financing scheme that operated for British films made by Associated British Pictures Corporation in the early 1950s.
+Associated British would make movies with part of the fiance being provided by the National Film Finance Corporation.

+The film was made at Elstree Studios with sets designed by Edward Carrick.
+Location shooting was done over twenty days in Belgium and the Château de Sterrebeek at Zoutleeuw (Léau) near Brussels was used as the Château de Malvines.

 Music

 The film used several piano pieces played by classical pianist Shura Cherkassky.
 These include the Piano Sonata in B minor by Franz Liszt, which is used as the main theme music and the piece that von Hohensee first starts coaching Nicole in, and Piano Études by Frédéric Chopin.
 The aria Voi che sapete che cosa è amor or Sagt holde Frauen die ihr sie kennt from the opera The Marriage of Figaro by Wolfgang Amadeus Mozart also features prominently in the film, being sung in German, both by von Hohensee as he accompanies himself on piano, and in the performance which von Hohensee takes Nicole to see in Brussels.

-Marius Goring is seen playing the piano throughout the film - it is actually him playing as he was a skilled amateur pianist.
+Marius Goring is seen playing the piano throughout the film – it is actually him playing as he was a skilled amateur pianist.